andresmegias/richvalues/README.md

 # RichValues

-Python 3 library for dealing with numeric values with uncertainties and upper/lower limits, which may be called _rich values_.
+Python 3 library for dealing with numeric values with uncertainties, upper/lower limits and finite intervals, which may be called _rich values_.
 With it, one can import rich values written in plain text documents in an easily readable format, operate with them propagating the uncertainties automatically, and export them in the same formatting style as the import.
+Moreover, it allows to easily plot rich values and to make fits to any function taking into account the uncertainties and upper/lower limits or finite intervals.

 The libraries NumPy, Pandas, SciPy and Matplotlib are required.